oroinc/documentation/commerce/cloud/maintenance/basic_use.rst

 Sometimes you may require to upload media files that relate to custom CMS page(s) or products to a specific ``public`` or ``import_export`` directory.
 This can be done with the ``media:upload`` command that allows to upload media files e.g. ``svg | ttf | woff | woff2 | jpg | jpeg | jp2 | jxr | webp | gif | png | ico | css | scss | pdf | rtf | js | xml`` to the ``[public|web]/media/uploads/`` or the  ``[app|var]/import_export/product_images/`` directory.

+.. note:: By default, the command runs in ``DRY-RUN`` mode which means that no files will be transferred but displayed only for validation purposes.
+To perform media transfer, execute the command with ``--force`` flag.

 Usage examples:

 Show command description and help: